 How to create your own GIFs

 You have to begin with a video, either on your phone or on YouTube.
 The length of the video is not an issue, whatever GIF-creating platform you’re using will trim it to an appropriate GIF.
-It may allow you to include texts or whatever effects you like.
-To create your own GIF, you can use:
+It may also allow you to include texts or other effects like changing colors (by using the Photoshop color wheel tool) that you like.
+That said, to create your own GIF, you can use:

 - Use Digital Art Software: GIFs can be created in Photoshop, Sketchbook, or GIMP among other digital art apps.

 To avoid anxieties and complexities and ultimately disappointments when making your own GIFs, a more user-friendly tool is the best option.
 For this reason, consider using a GIF-making site.
 From here, you will be allowed to copy the link to the GIF you’ve created and post on the web.
 Always remember your login details to avoid losing track of your GIF.